Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 - **FEC** - Forward Error Correction -> Error correcting code, most often Reed-Solomon
 - **Interference** -> Commonly referred to as RFI (Radio Frequency Interference), is an umbrella term for unwanted signals produced by erroneous sources such as cheap power supplies, HDMI cables and devices such as laptops (USB RFI @ 480 MHz)
 - **Overloading** -> Occurs when your gain is set too high and/or you are near a very strong broadcast.
 Presents as your noise floor jumping/being unstable or spurs of interference throughout your spectrum.
-- **TLE** - Two Line Element set -> A format used to list the location of objects orbitting the earth
+- **TLE** - Two Line Element set -> A format used to list the location of objects orbiting the earth

 ## Data transmission formats
 Don't worry if you don't understand these yet, they will be explained in more detail later and are here just so you have an idea of what is meant if they are mentioned prior to their full explanation.